pkp/pkp-docs/accessible-content/en/principles.md

 * **Caption/Summary**: or table title, it could be either a short or long description of the data in the table, i.e.: "How I choose to spend my money".
 It serves to describe the content that the user will read and find in the table.
 * **Table header**: Usually the first row of a table.
 It provides a label to the column and what type of information to expect in that column.
 However, for long tables it is also possible to use the whole first column as a table header as well.
 For example, tables containing countries and social indicators usually have the first row and the first column as table headers.
 * **Table body**: wraps the main content or data of a table.
 It presents them below the table header and above the table footer.
 * **Table footer**: this element serves to summarize the columns of a table.
 It is useful for tables values or numerical data.
-It is not a mandatory element for tables with values that do not require a summar, i.e.: table with names, ages, citizenship, etc. That is to say, even if age is a numerical value, it should not be summarized at the bottom of a table.
+It is not a mandatory element for tables with values that do not require a summary, i.e.: table with names, ages, citizenship, etc. That is to say, even if age is a numerical value, it should not be summarized at the bottom of a table.

 Below is an example of a table with elements of a table described above: *Caption*, *Header*, *Body* and *Footer*.